 Dream Analysis, Symbolism & Jungian Psychology

-Dream Analysis.Info is a site dedicated to the understanding and exploration of dreams.
+Dream Analysis.Info is a site dedicated to the analysis and interpretation of dreams.
+Visitors may submit a dream for for analysis.
+Please be sure to read the Dream Analysis submission guidelines.
 While there are a number of approaches to working with dreams, Dream Analysis .Info leans heavily toward the Jungian and archetypal school of dream interpretation.

 Craig Jarman conducts a number of classes on the art and science of dream analysis.
 Each class is comprised of both a theoretical and practical component – where participants are invited to present their dream for analysis before the group.